Coconut3223/knowledge/docs/AI/DL/rnn.md

 </div>
 <p>All recurrent neural networks have chain repeating modules of neural networks. <br>==standard RNN==: repeating module has a very simple structure, such as only a single tanh layer.<br>==LSTM==: Not a single neural network layer, but four, and interacting in a very special way.</p>

 ## GNU Gated Recurrent Unit-GRU

 a variant of LSTM.
 He retains the characteristics of LSTM to focus and forget unimportant information, and it will not be lost during long-term propagation.

 ![](./pics/GRU_1.png)

 ## Ref

 - [如何理解RNN？（理论篇）]
+- [Long short-term memory network-Long short-term memory | LSTM]
+- [Illustrated Guide to LSTM’s and GRU’s: A step by step explanation]

 [如何理解RNN？（理论篇）]:https://easyai.tech/blog/rnn-understand/
 [Long short-term memory network-Long short-term memory | LSTM]:https://www.easyai.tech/en/ai-definition/lstm/